Who Are We

 At the Annual Conference of 1937, the church became a stand-alone charge with a full-time pastor (Jack Honeycutt).
 A small building on the adjoining property, acquired from the Gilley family, was used for three years as the Sunday school.
 In 1938 an eight-room parsonage was completed on N. Jefferson Ave.

 On March 27, 1955, the congregation broke ground for the new educational building, which was completed in February 1957.
 It was dedicated in May 1958.
 The pulpit and choir loft were remodeled, and the educational building and renovations were dedicated in 1958.

 In 1968 Mr. and Mrs. James Hensley donated a lot on Wade E. Vanoy Road for a new parsonage.
 It was first occupied by Rev. R. W. Walters, his wife (Catherine), and their three children.

-In the year 2000, the West Jefferson United Methodist Church became the beneficiary of a major amount of funding.
-This was by the generosity of the late Mr. and Mrs. James B. Hensley who were dedicated members of this church.
+In the year 2000, the West Jefferson United Methodist Church became the beneficiary of a major financial gift.
+Through the generosity of the late Mr. and Mrs. James B. Hensley who were dedicated members of this church.

-Under the leadership of Pastor Hayward Morrison and by the decision of the Board of Trustees of the church, the Davidson property was purchased and developed as a parking lot.
+Under the leadership of Pastor Hayward Morrison and by the decision of the Board of Trustees the Davidson property was purchased and developed as a parking lot.